Architecture is a science of buildings.

 It gives peak performance by utilizing its lens elements.

-Every part of the lens work to maximize the versatility of the lens.
+Every part of the lens works to maximize the versatility of the lens.

-The aperture allows better low light performance while focal length captures minor details beautifully without destroying the image quality.
+The aperture allows better low-light performance while the focal length captures minor details beautifully without destroying the image quality.

-The enhanced focus system locks focus on the subject and perform a quick response.
+The enhanced focus system locks focus on the subject and performs a quick response.

 The dust-resistant body makes it worth investing in.